mdangiolo89/Different-telomere-length-patterns-between-domestic-and-wild-S.-cerevisiae-isolates/README.md

 This repository contains supporting material for the manuscript:

-"Different telomere length patterns between domestic and wild S. cerevisiae isolates"
+"Telomeres are shorter in wild Saccharomyces cerevisiae isolates than in domesticated ones"

 To clone this repository, run the following command in a local directory: